VisualComposer/builder/readme.txt

 8. Create any layouts fast and easy - Visual Composer is a pixel-perfect layout builder that helps to structure content the way you want it.

 == Changelog ==

+= 21.0 =
+*Release Date - 2019-10-01*

+#### Free:
+- Update: Parallax settings moved from Design Options to the separate section
+- Update: Cache is cleared for the most popular plugins and hostings on the editor save
+- Update: Unsplash featured image preview available for the free version users
+- Fix: Gravity Forms, ACF, and WooCommerce works properly with Visual Composer

+#### Premium:
+- New: Dynamic Content is available in Link Selector
+- Fix: Header and Footer settings display/hide properly

 = 20.0 =
 *Release Date - 2019-09-26*